Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 - Jan 31

-- 3 min read
+- 4 min read

-This article explores how trauma is stored in the nervous system, why the body holds on to protective patterns, and why safety not force is essential for healing.
+Understanding this process is crucial.
+It helps create conditions where the body can feel safe enough to soften, regulate, and eventually let go.
+This article explores how trauma is stored in the nervous system, why the body holds onto protective patterns, and why safety—not force—is essential for healing.

 Trauma as a Survival Response, Not a Weakness

 Trauma is often misunderstood as a personal failure or emotional fragility.
 In reality, trauma is a biological survival response.
+When the nervous system perceives a threat—whether physical, emotional, or environmental—it adapts to keep the person safe.
+These adaptations may include:

 Hyper-alertness